DBGrow/factom-objectdb/README.md

-You can the field rules for the object at the same time you commit it:
+ the field rules for the object at the same time you commit it:

 ```javascript
 //commit the initial object and rules to Factom!
 let storedObject = await db.commitObject(joe._id, joe, objectRules);
 ```

+Please note rules are not updatable at this time.
+Rule declarations for objects are permanent.